Boulet Brothers: Comic books and print publication

 The Boulet Brothers got their start in the comic book industry, and they write and produce comic book content.
 They hosted a special "Halloween Takeover" issue of Heavy Metal (Issue #311) in 2021.
 Longtime fans of Heavy Metal, they described hosting the issue as a "full circle moment" that tied together their love of comic books, horror and drag.
 The issue, which was co-edited by Morgan Rosenblum and Steve Orlando, features subversive horror stories written by Orlando, Axelle Carolyn, and Alaska Thunderfuck 5000, among others.
 "The Vault of Saumagotha – Part Two", one of the stories included in the issue, was co-written by and about the Boulet Brothers.
 The Boulet Brothers had first announced their intention to work on a comic book with Orlando on the Creatures of the Night podcast in 2020.

 The issue was well received for its writing, themes and art.
 Jeff Robertson of Screen Rant said that the book "unleash[es] their unique blend of seductive and irreverent terror on the unsuspecting public."

+The Boulet Brothers contributed one of two stories that appeared in DC Horror Presents... #1 in 2024.
+Their story, in which Wonder Woman faces off against an undead threat, was praised by reviewers.
+Nathan Simmons of AIPT called it "an intense, action-packed segment that gives us just about as much pathos as it does gory action".
+They also wrote the story "Granny Hags from Hell!" for Hello Darkness #10 from Boom!
+Studios.

 Public image

-The Boulet Brothers are noted figures in the queer and horror communities.
+The Boulet Brothers are noted figures in the queer and horror communities, and have been considered "pivotal pioneers for alternative drag."
 They were featured on the cover of horror magazine Fangoria Vol. 2, Issue #13.
 Their distinctive style often incorporates colored contact lenses and matching outfits.
 Many of their looks are inspired by classic horror films, femme fatales, punk fashion, and villains from film, comic books and television series.
 Rue Morgue's Carly Maga described them as "the unofficial lords of the underworld of drag performance, instantly recognizable by their matching gothic, otherworldly looks; the high-glam drag lovechildren of Anna Wintour, a Cenobite, and the Grady twins."

 Music

 The Boulet Brothers' released their debut EP titled Time to Die in October 2021.
 The EP consists of four original songs including "Wicked Love" which was created for The Boulet Brothers' Dragula season 4 Episode 5 challenge.
-The Boulet Brothers' also released an instrumental Official Boulet Brothers’ Dragula Season 4 Soundtrack in December of 2021.
+The Boulet Brothers' also released an instrumental Official Boulet Brothers' Dragula Season 4 Soundtrack in December 2021.
 The soundtrack features the floorshow music and main thematic tracks used in the fourth season of the show.

+The Boulet Brothers EP Halloween House Party was released through Producer Entertainment Group on October 4, 2024.
+The EP has six tracks, including the single "All Hallows' Eve".
+It has been described as a combination of surf rock, 1960s pop, psychobilly, and electronica.
+The Boulet Brothers' described it as an homage to "classic vintage Halloween decorations, sets, costumes, parties, music".